What Is Dysfunctional Family: 10 Identifying Signs and Ways To Cope

 3. What are the signs you grew up in a dysfunctional family?

-Signs include a lack of communication, disrespect, holding grudges, invasion of personal space, limited time together, emotional distance, dependency on one person, instances of hurting each other, power struggles, and overall tension within the family.
+Signs that show a family is in trouble include a lack of communication, disrespect, holding grudges, invasion of personal space, limited time together, emotional distance, dependency on one person, instances of hurting each other, power struggles and overall tension within the family.

 4. How to deal with a dysfunctional family?